Zac Lomax: 2022

 In round 6 of 2022 NRL season, Lomax was involved in an incident during a try celebration where he decided to jump on the back of former teammate Tyson Frizell.
 Lomax was given a grade one contrary conduct charge and fined $1,000 by the judiciary.

-In round 24, Lomax kicked a penalty goal in the final minute to win the game for St. George Illawarra 24-22 over the Wests Tigers.
+In round 24, Lomax kicked a penalty goal in the final minute to win the game for St. George Illawarra 24–22 over the Wests Tigers.
 The result meant that the Wests Tigers would finish with the Wooden Spoon for the first time in their history.

 Lomax played 24 games for St. George Illawarra throughout the year and finished as the clubs top point scorer with 167 points.

-Lomax was selected for the Prime Minister's XIII on the 25 September, which he scored 20 points including one try and eight conversions.
+Lomax was selected for the Prime Minister's XIII on 25 September, which he scored 20 points including one try and eight conversions.

 Altogether Lomax played 24 games for the St. George Illawarra Dragons in the 2022 NRL season.
 Lomax won 12 games and lost 12 games.
 Lomax scored six tries and kicked 71 goals as he scored 167 points.
 The St. George side missed out on finals for the fourth year in the row as the club came 10th.

 2023

 On 2 May, Lomax was dropped by Anthony Griffin after a four-game losing streak.

-In round 19, Lomax scored two tries and kicked five goals in St. George's 36-26 loss against Canberra.
+In round 19, Lomax scored two tries and kicked five goals in St. George's 36–26 loss against Canberra.

 In round 213, Lomax injured his shoulder against the Parramatta Eels.
 He missed round 24 against South Sydney and round 25 against the Melbourne Storm.
 Lomax played a total of 20 games for St. George Illawarra in the 2023 NRL season as the club finished 16th on the table.